Mats77/WhoU-Backend/README.md

             user.coins = (user.coins - (Number(item.price) * Number(req.body.count)))
 ```

 Finally in the third part the benefits array in the user model gets updated.
-We xxxxx (UNTERSCHEIDEN) whether the bought item is a benefit, that the user had at least once before or not.
+We differentiate whether the bought item is a benefit, that the user had at least once before or not.
 Depending on that we either have to increase the counter or add a new benefit.
 A special one in this case is the more points pre game benefit because you immediately get 10 counts with one purchase of the benefit.

 ```js